finom/seemple-examples-and-tutorials/README.md

 - [TodoMVC](https://github.com/matreshkajs/todomvc)
 - [jscompress.com](https://github.com/circlecell/jscompress.com)

-(If you want to add a link to your repository, open an issue for a discussion)
+(If you want to add a link to your repository, feel free to open PR.
+After short discussion is most likely will be accepted)